libdriver/ags10/README.md

 AGS10 is a high-performance TVOC sensor which is equipped with a dedicated ASIC chip, adopting special digital module acquisition technology and gas sensing technology, to ensure good performance of high reliability, long-term stability, low power consumption, high sensitivity.
 Output signal of AGS10 is standard I²C.
 Each sensor is fully calibrated and tested before delivery to meet the large-scale applications of customers.

-LibDriver AGS10 is a full-featured driver of AGS10 launched by LibDriver.It provides the function of reading TVOC, etc. LibDriver is MISRA compliant.
+LibDriver AGS10 is a full-featured driver for AGS10, launched by LibDriver.It provides TVOC reading and additional features.
+LibDriver is MISRA compliant.

 ### Table of Contents